 Three Things You Must Consider about Adult ADHD

 - — If you have ADHD, you were born with it.
 As a child did you exhibit many symptoms that did not allow you to function typically at school, at home, in your peer group, and in the community?

-- — If you have ADHD, these symptoms and impairments hinder you regularly in more than one area of your life.
+- — If you have ADHD, these adult ADHD symptoms and impairments hinder you regularly in more than one area of your life.
 Not just at work, but also at home.
 Not just at home, but also with friends and family.

 - — ADHD is VERY inheritable.
-If you have ADHD, chances are high that your parent(s) also exhibited these symptoms and/or your child(ren) exhibit them.
+If you have adult ADHD symptoms, chances are high that your parent(s) also exhibited these symptoms and/or your child(ren) exhibit them.
 Maybe your child has already been diagnosed with ADHD.